CiscoDevNet/terraform-provider-intersight/website/docs/d/hcl_exempted_catalog.html.markdown

 # Data Source: intersight_hcl_exempted_catalog
 Collection used to store exempted products (ie. adapters, storage controllers, etc).
 These products should be ignored for HCL validation purposes.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_hcl_exempted_catalog.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `comments`:(string) Reason for the exemption.
 * `moid`:(string) The unique identifier of this Managed Object instance.